 \begin{corollary} The theory $TD_n$ does not interpret $\PA$. \end{corollary}

 \begin{proof}[Proof of Theorem \ref{main_thm_solid_nointerpret_PA}] We have already observed that $TD_n$ is an r.e.~subtheory of $\PA$, and in Corollary \ref{cor:tdn-not-interpret-pa} we have shown that it does not interpret $\PA$.
 Clearly, $TD_n$ contains $\IS{n}$ by definition.
+It is also consistent with $\neg\BS{n+1}$, because $\tnd{n}$ is consistent and implies $\neg\BS{n+1}$.
 So, it remains to show that $TD_n$ is solid.